 You may recognize DePodesta’s name because he was played by Jonah Hill in the movie Moneyball based on the Michael Lewis book of the same name.
 The real DePodesta is nothing like the Jonah Hill persona.
-He played both baseball and football at Harvard, and comes across in person as bright, energetic and assertive.
+He played both baseball and football at Harvard and comes across in person as bright, energetic, and assertive.
 But it is DePodesta’s intellect that made the story… both the true story in the book and the quasi-true movie.
-Evidently the movie producers wanted the character played as passive and dumpy to accentuate the theme of brain over brawn.
+Evidently, the movie producers wanted the character played as passive and dumpy to accentuate the theme of the brain over brawn.

 “From the standpoint of raw intelligence, Paul is the smartest person I’ve ever been around,” says Josh Byrnes, VP of Baseball Operations for the Los Angeles Dodgers.
 “From a strategizing viewpoint, he’s brilliant.
 If the owner gives him enough runway, I have no doubt in a short time Paul will make an impact.”

 To put the role in a nutshell, the Chief Strategy Officer owns the decision-making processes of the organization.
 The strategist does not necessarily make strategic decisions but designs and manages the process by which they are made.
 The strategist must then align the compendium of all decisions made throughout the organization such that all members understand strategy, and can make operational and tactical decisions in a manner consistent with the organization’s strategy.

 Moreover, the strategist ensures that all decisions are made in an information-rich environment.
 Appropriate competitive intelligence must be gathered and understood by the right people.
 That’s why DePodesta’s experience as an Analyst is so important for his upcoming job.

 DePodesta as a chief strategy officer